 "Um.
 Can we get Korean food?"

 "Sure.
 Hey, Jerry."
 Paige greeted the doorman.
 Sure enough it was a different man standing there.
-"What happened to Frank?"
+"Frank off already?"

 "Mrs. Fields.
 And Little Fields!
 Good morning to you both.
-He had to get to his kid's school so I came in."
+Frank had to get to his kid's school so I came in early."
 Jerry greeted and then looked at Spencer with an air of curiosity mixed with suspicion.
-"Good morning to you too Ma'am."
+"Good morning to you too, Ma'am."

 "Mr. Jerry.
 This is my Spencer.
 And this is my Dantes."